robertgarrigos/backdrop-headless-client/README.md

 This is a laravel package which allows you to pull data from a backdrop cms site, configured with the headles module.
 Thus you can use the backdrop site as a backend and laravel as front end.

+## Compatibility
+v.
+1.* of this package is compatible with Laravel 5.8
+v.
+2.* of this package is compatible with Laravel 7.*

 ## Installation

 You can install the package via composer: